 Graph 2: actual runtime vs. time spent in delay state

-We observe that every four days, this job encounters some delay.
-This is most likely due to a higher concurrency of TPT jobs running in the system.
-Without going into the details, the time spent in the delay state ranges from a few seconds (Oct 4) to almost 200 seconds (a bit over 3mins) on Oct 16, 20, 24, and 28.
+The job experiences a delay every four days, possibly due to a larger number of TPT jobs running concurrently in the system.
+The duration of the delay state varies from a few seconds on October 4 to almost 200 seconds (just over 3 minutes) on October 16, 20, 24, and 28.

 Graph 3: number of daily, weekly, and monthly jobs for a given time frame